-Election shall be by commissioner district first.
-If sufficient Delegates and Alternates cannot be selected from a particular Commissioner district, the positions may be chosen by an at large vote.
+Elections shall be by Commissioner District first.
+If a sufficient number of Delegates and Alternates cannot be selected from a particular Commissioner District, then the positions may be chosen by an 'At-large' vote.

 E. RULES OF TEMPORARY ORDER

-On all questions before the convention, the vote shall be by "yeas" and "nays", standing vote or, if voted by the Delegates, a roll call vote.
+4. On all questions before the convention, the vote shall be by "yeas" and "nays", standing vote, or if voted by the Delegates, a roll call vote.

-No action shall be taken at the County Convention, which shall be employed in such a way as to jeopardize the right of Skagit, county to participate in the Republican State Convention.
+10. No action shall be taken at the County Convention, which shall be employed in such a way as to jeopardize the right of the SCRP to participate in the Republican State Convention.

 The following rules shall be followed at Central Committee Meetings called for the purpose of nominating three candidates to fill a vacated public office:

-1. Pursuant to Article 2, Section 15 of the Washington State Constitution the following shall have the right to vote on nominees: per Washington State Republican Party bylaws, qualified elected Precinct Committee Officers and appointed Precinct Coimmittee Officers whose elections and appointmwnts were made sixty (60) days prior to the date that the position was vacated, and when applicable at the local levels the four Elected Officers.
+1. Pursuant to Article 2, Section 15 of the Washington State Constitution the following shall have the right to vote on nominees: per Washington State Republican Party bylaws, 'qualified' elected Precinct Committee Officers and 'qualified' appointed Precinct Committee Officers whose elections and appointments were made sixty (60) days prior to the date that the position was vacated; and when applicable at the local levels, the four SCRP Elected Officers .

 2. The County Chairman shall publicly make known the vacancy of the elective office.
 The Chairman shall further announce publicly the deadline for Candidates interested in filling said vacancy to submit their letter of candidacy to the Skagit County Republican Party.

-4. Each Candidate may designate 2 persons (including the candidate) of their choosing to give nominating speeches not exceeding (3) three minutes each.
+4. Each Candidate may designate two persons (including the candidate) of their choosing to give nominating speeches not exceeding three (3) minutes each.

 5. Nominations for first, second, an third positions shall be voted on in separate ballots (not the three persons receiving the greatest number of votes in a single ballot).